 The decision for surgery is not always easy and adequate time will be offered to ensure you understand what is involved.
 Often Mr Horwitz will arrange for patients to see the specialist Hand therapist before surgery to discuss the rehabilitation post operatively if particularly involved.
 Once you have decided on surgery you will be consented for the operation and an OPCS code given.
 A suitable date will be discussed with Karen, the Practice Manager.

-Please click here for more details with regards to what will happen after your surgery.
+Please click here for an information leaflet with details on what will happen on the day and after surgery.

 Consent is a very important part of the surgical process.
 It is the process in which the patient and surgeon have the opportunity to discuss the planned surgery in detail and be fully aware of the risks and benefits.
 A signed document outlining the procedure, risks and benefits is filed in the notes and a copy is retained for the patient.